Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool diagnoses why an Ingress has no corresponding Virtual Service.
-It specifies the exact problem and lists checks (annotations, TLS, service endpoints, AKO logs), making it distinct from sibling tools like ako_ingress_check or ako_ingress_fix_suggest.
+The description clearly states the tool's purpose: 'Diagnose why a specific Ingress has no corresponding Virtual Service.'
+It specifies the verb 'diagnose' and the resource 'Ingress', and lists specific checks (annotations, TLS config, service endpoints, AKO logs).
+Among siblings like ako_ingress_check and ako_ingress_fix_suggest, this tool's role is distinct—focused on diagnosing missing VS.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.